 The sector has shed around 300 full-time staff from its workforce, meaning that there are now 2,024 people employed by the country’s 21 casinos, an overall decrease of 13 percent.

 Swiss law bans the operation of slot machines outside of licensed casinos but they are authorised in both class A and B casinos.

-Internet gaming is currently prohibited in Switzerland, aside from lottery companies Swisslos and Loterie Romande, but draft legislation is expected to introduce a regulated online casino market in 2019.
+Internet gaming is currently prohibited in Switzerland, aside from lottery companies Swisslos and Loterie Romande, but legislation designed to introduce a regulated online casino market was passed into law in 2017.

-Under the legislation, online operators would have to partner with existing land-based casinos, while offshore operators will be blacklisted.
+Under the legislation, which is due to come into effect at the earliest in January 2019, online operators will have to partner with existing land-based casinos, while offshore operators will be blacklisted.

 In advance of this, the Grand Casino Baden has already announced that it is working with a software partner to develop an online offering.

 In the days after the bill passed through Swiss parliament, a group of opposition parties pledged to force a public referendum which may prevent the bill from becoming law.

 Under regulation established by the Loi sur les Maisons de Jeu, all casino operators must produce an annual report outlining their efforts in fighting problem gambling.